freshjuice-dev/freshjuice.dev/src/content/docs/pricing-card/index.md

   - **Link Type**: At the moment only option is No Follow, which by default is deactivated.
 - **CTA Text**: The text for the call-to-action button.
 - **Sub Text**: The title of the features section.

-### Screenshot

-{% image "./price-card-with-details.png", "Screenshot how a more detailed Pricing Card looks", [800] %}